 Athletes lose magnesium through sweat and urine and a higher intake is recommended than for sedentary persons.
 Exercising in hot environments, which leads to more sweating, also increases the need for magnesium.
 Magnesium supports the body against the stress of exercise and may prevent muscle spasms and cramps during intense training or competition.

 In conclusion, our magnesium levels impact many aspects of our mental and physical health.
-In order to make sure that your magnesium levels are balanced and steady, make sure to test your levels and to evaluate how you can make the right changes to rebalance your body and mind.
+To make sure that your magnesium levels are balanced and steady, make sure to test your levels and evaluate how you can make the right changes to rebalance your body and mind.

 Biomarkers